VarushSiva/Tic-Tac-Toe/README.md

 Planned or possible updates include:

-- 🤖 Adding a Single-Player Mode with a Basic AI Opponent
 - 🌙 Implementing a Dark / Light Mode Toggle
 - ✨ Adding Animations for Game ending in a Tie
-- 💾 Persistent Score Storage using LocalStorage
 - 📱 Enhanced Mobile Layout & Accessibility Improvements
-- 🎨 Allow users to change the colour scheme dynamically using the colour palette
-- ⚠️ Adding a confirmation modal when resetting the scoreboard to prevent accidental resets
+- ⚠️ Adding a confirmation modal when resetting the game to prevent accidental resets
+- 🔊 Optional sound effects + sound toggle
+- 🧠 Improve AI performance/strategy and add more difficulty tuning

 ---